 Discover Twenty One Co., Ltd.

+Sanseido Bookstore Jinbocho Main Store No. 1 in Humanities and Social Sciences Ranking!
 How do we live in the “always-on world”?
-“Philosophy in the Smartphone Age: Adventures over Lost Loneliness” released
+“Philosophy in the Smartphone Age: Adventures over Lost Loneliness” Reprint

 For you too, life is hard work and uneasy, so aren’t you tired of living? […] You all like hard work.
 I like the fast, the new, the unknown. –You are not good at tolerating yourself.
 Somehow you are trying to forget yourself and escape from yourself.

 When you hear the word “hard work,” you may think of work, but it doesn’t stop there.

 For example, isn’t this kind of life becoming rare?

 On the monitor, while the PV of the new Netflix drama, which had become a hot topic, was automatically playing, I listened to the archive of the late-night delivery of the commentator with earphones, retouched (processed) the image on my smartphone, and sent it to my friend.
 At the same time, I can feel the smell of kakuni wafting from the “home appliances” I set up earlier.